-- what a context window is
+- what a context window actually is

 - why token limits matter